Adapted and accessible rooms

-- Hiatt Baker (self-catered) - four accessible en suite rooms.
+- Hiatt Baker Hall (self-catered) - three accessible en suite rooms.

 - Durdham Hall - one accessible room.
 It is important to note that this accommodation is suitable for a wheelchair user who is bringing their own vehicle or who has an electric wheelchair capable of managing a steep incline.

-- Badock Hall (half-board) - two accessible en suite rooms.
+- Badock Hall (catered) - two accessible en suite rooms.
 Currently there are no power-assisted doors fitted in this residence apart from the door on the main building entrance.

 Other rooms which are not wheelchair-accessible but are suitable for students with restricted mobility are available at: